 Difference fluid properties (viscosity, type of fluid, velocity profiles, flow profiles, Reynolds number) are the important cause of the differential flow measurement available in market.
-A lot of flowmeter techniques have been developed with each suit to a particular application, only few flowmeter can used for widespread application and no one single can use for all applications.
+Many flowmeter techniques have been developed with each suited to a particular application, only few flowmeter can used for widespread application and no one single can use for all applications.